How to Dehydrate Noodles – Dehydrating Noodles, A Step-by-Step Guide

 We’re stocking up our camping pantry with more dehydrated noodles for today’s dehydrator project.

-For planning purposes, the cooked noodles from a 12-ounce package will fill 2 to 3 of the Nesco FD-75A dehydrator trays.
+For planning purposes, the cooked noodles from a 12-ounce package will fill seven to eight of the Nesco 13.5-inch round dehydrator trays.

 You’ll also need the removable mesh screen inserts; one is needed for each tray.